Kashmir Princess: Zhou Enlai

-The target of the assassination attempt, Zhou Enlai, had planned to fly from Beijing to Hong Kong and then on to Jakarta on Kashmir Princess.
-An emergency appendectomy delayed his arrival in Hong Kong; he left China three days after the crash and flew to Rangoon to meet with Indian Prime Minister Jawaharlal Nehru and Burmese Prime Minister U Nu before continuing on to Bandung to attend the conference.
+Investigators believed that the explosion had been caused by a time bomb placed aboard the aircraft by a Kuomintang secret agent who was attempting to assassinate Zhou Enlai.
+The Premier of the People's Republic of China had been scheduled to board the plane to attend the conference but had changed his travel plans at the last minute.
+Zhou Enlai had planned to fly from Beijing to Hong Kong and then on to Jakarta on the Kashmir Princess.
+An emergency appendectomy delayed his arrival in Hong Kong.
+He left China three days after the crash and flew to Rangoon to meet with Indian Prime Minister Jawaharlal Nehru and Burmese Prime Minister U Nu before continuing to Bandung to attend the conference.

 Some historians have argued that Zhou may have known about the assassination plot beforehand and that the premier did not undergo an appendectomy at the time.
 Steve Tsang of Oxford University wrote in the September 1994 edition of The China Quarterly, "Evidence now suggests that Zhou knew of the plot beforehand and secretly changed his travel plans, though he did not stop a decoy delegation of lesser cadres from taking his place."

 Investigation

 The day after the crash, China's Foreign Ministry issued a statement that described the bombing as "a murder by the special service organizations of the United States and Chiang Kai-shek", while Hong Kong Governor Sir Alexander Grantham maintained that the plane was not tampered with in Hong Kong.
-However, on 26 May, an Indonesian board of inquiry later announced that a time bomb with an American-made MK-7 detonator was responsible for the crash, and it was highly probable that the bomb was placed on the plane in Hong Kong.

 The Hong Kong authorities offered HK$100,000 for information leading to the arrest of those responsible.
 They questioned 71 people connected with the servicing of the Air India flight.
-When police began to focus on Chow Tse-ming, a janitor for Hong Kong Aircraft Engineering Co., he stowed away to Taiwan on a CIA-owned Civil Air Transport aircraft.
+When police began focusing on Chow Tse-ming, a janitor for Hong Kong Aircraft Engineering Co., he stowed away on a CIA-owned Civil Air Transport aircraft to Taiwan.
 The Hong Kong police reported that a warrant charging a murder conspiracy was issued, but the man with the name Chow Tse-ming in the warrant had flown to Taiwan on 18 May 1955, and Chow Tse-ming had three aliases.

-The Hong Kong police concluded that the Kuomintang had recruited Chow to plant the bomb to kill Zhou Enlai.
-Apparently, he had bragged to friends about his role in the bombing, and had also spent large amounts of money before he left Hong Kong.
-The Hong Kong Police tried to extradite Chow, but Taiwan refused and denied that Chow was a KMT agent.